enonic/old-xp-doc/doc/developer/schema/input-types.rst

 ------------------

 This field enables uploading of one or more files that will be stored as attachments to the current node/content.
-This is different from for instance media content where each media is a separate node that can be linked to.
+This is different from media content where each media is a separate node that can be linked to.

 .. literalinclude:: code/attachmentUploader-type.xml
    :language: xml